-- 16. A provincial authority- - (a) shall consider and approve or refuse applications for the categories of registration contemplated in section 27(c), (d), (e) and (f); - (b) may cancel any registration approved by it or deemed to be approved by it in the manner contemplated in this Act; 15 - (c) may determine conditions applicable to the categories of registration contemplated in section 27(c), (d), (e) and (f); and - (d) may exercise any other power and shall perform any other duty conferred or imposed on it in terms of this Act.
+- 16. A provincial authority- - (a) shall consider and approve or refuse applications for the categories of registration contemplated in section 27(c) and (d); - (b) may cancel any registration approved by it or deemed to be approved by it in the manner contemplated in this Act; - (c) may determine conditions applicable to the categories of registration contemplated in section 27(c) and (d); and - (d) may exercise any other power and shall perform any other duty conferred or 20 imposed on it in terms of this Act.